 To initiate a community planning process, a community needs to establish a representative planning committee, define a specific geographic area, and be authorized by the Board to initiate the process.

-Community planning meetings and activities are required to be open to the pubic and the residents within the area should have reasonable notice of the planning process.
+Community planning meetings and activities are required to be open to the public and the residents within the area should have reasonable notice of the planning process.
 Community planning committees should use a consensus decision-making process.

 County planning staff shall provide planning expertise and administrative support to the planning committee.
 The planning committee shall determine the planning process to be used and the basic guidelines for consensus decision-making.